 When it’s time for sitting down for wining and dining, my go to place is South of Houston.
 They have a delicious mac and cheese side dish.
 Premium dry aged beef, chicken, fish and options for vegetarians.It’s busy most nights, so make reservations.

 This small Korean lunchroom is easy to miss.
 One day I finally decided to step foot inside and eat something there.
 I was not disappointed.
 It’s run by a Korean family.
 It’s like sitting in their living room while they cook a meal for you.
 I especially like their Kimchi pancake and the rice and bulgogi.
 You can only pay cash there.

 I used to have a french fries addiction.
 It’s under control now.
 But when I get that craving I go to Frites Atelier.
 It’s a gourmet twist to french fries so don’t expect a snackbar experience here.
 My favorite is the meat stew.
 Which is so filling it substitutes dinner.

-Having been living for more than 10 years in The Hague, there a more places I frequent on and off over the years.
+Living over 10 years in The Hague, there are more places I frequent on and off over the years.
 When I want tomato soup I go to Eat Company, sometimes I drop by just to buy banana cake for dessert later.
 They used to have the traditional Dutch pea soup, it was so good.
 I miss it in winter time.